Skip to main content

 Related documents – research reports

-Te Uru Rākau – New Zealand Forest Service is consulting on 2 proposals as part of the Maximising Forest Carbon Programme.
+Te Uru Rākau – New Zealand Forest Service consulted on 2 proposals as part of the Maximising Forest Carbon Programme.

 1. Creating a new forest type and default carbon tables for space-planted poplars and willows.